krisbitney/Image_Classifier/README.md

 The model was trained using a negative log likelihood loss metric (i.e. maximum likelihood).
 Model testing performance was evaluated using accuracy.

-## For the second part of this project, I generalized the neural network classification model for use with any image dataset and implemented its functionality in two command line applications.
+## Part 2: Generalize the neural network classification model for use with any image dataset and implement its functionality in two command line applications

 #### First application: train.py
 The first application creates and trains an image classification neural network and includes options to adjust the network architecture and hyperparameters.
 To open the application, run "train.py" in the terminal.